tribecaband/tribecabandmanagement/.trae/documents/tribeca-technical-architecture.md

 GRANT ALL PRIVILEGES ON musicians TO authenticated;
 GRANT ALL PRIVILEGES ON event_musicians TO authenticated;
 GRANT ALL PRIVILEGES ON musician_substitutes TO authenticated;
+GRANT SELECT ON songs TO anon;
+GRANT ALL PRIVILEGES ON songs TO authenticated;

 -- Datos iniciales
 INSERT INTO musicians (name, instrument, is_main) VALUES